pegros/PEG_MISC/README.md

 ## Introduction

 This package contains a set of standalone LWC components adressing very specific and simple use cases.
-Their configuration is very simple and is done directly from teh App Builder.
+Their configuration is very simple and is done directly from the App Builder.

 These components were built as contributions/examples for former & ongoing Advisory assignments by [Pierre-Emmanuel Gros](https://github.com/pegros).